FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 ## Creating a custom workflow in NOMAD

 NOMAD allows users to connect entries into a workflow, i.e., a directed graph structure.
 This is achieved using the same parsing functionality as demonstrated with the custom schemas above.
 In this case, we simply populate the `workflow2` section instead of the `data` section.
+Learn more on the [archive file structure](https://nomad-lab.eu/prod/v1/test/docs/explanation/data.html#archive-files-a-shared-entry-structure) from official NOMAD documentation.
 When uploaded to NOMAD, a new _workflow_ entry will be created, with references to each of the workflow tasks, and also an interactive workflow graph for easy navigation of the entire workflow.

 Let's construct this workflow yaml piece by piece, starting with the section definition and global inputs/outputs: